grabbou/ai-agent-framework/README.md

 [TBD]

-## Workflows

-Workflows define how agents collaborate to achieve a goal.
-They specify:
-- Team members
-- Task description
-- Expected output
-- Optional configuration

 ## Agents

 Agents are specialized workers with specific roles and capabilities.
 Agents can call available tools and complete assigned tasks.
 Depending on the task complexity, it can be done in a single step, or multiple steps.